bamru-truck/bamru_truck/README.md

 # bamru_truck

-Development repo for the BAMRU gateway
+Development repo for the BAMRU_TRUCK wifi gateway